danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.toggleNoForwards.html" name="messages.toggleNoForwards">Enable or disable content protection on a channel or chat: messages.toggleNoForwards</a>

+* <a href="channels.toggleForum.html" name="channels.toggleForum">Enable or disable forum functionality in a supergroup: channels.toggleForum</a>

 * <a href="messages.toggleBotInAttachMenu.html" name="messages.toggleBotInAttachMenu">Enable or disable web bot attachment menu »: messages.toggleBotInAttachMenu</a>

+* <a href="channels.toggleAntiSpam.html" name="channels.toggleAntiSpam">Enable or disable the native antispam system: channels.toggleAntiSpam</a>

 * <a href="contacts.toggleTopPeers.html" name="contacts.toggleTopPeers">Enable/disable top peers: contacts.toggleTopPeers</a>

 * <a href="channels.toggleSignatures.html" name="channels.toggleSignatures">Enable/disable message signatures in channels: channels.toggleSignatures</a>

+* <a href="chatlists.exportChatlistInvite.html" name="chatlists.exportChatlistInvite">Export a folder », creating a chat folder deep link »: chatlists.exportChatlistInvite</a>

 * <a href="messages.exportChatInvite.html" name="messages.exportChatInvite">Export an invite link for a chat: messages.exportChatInvite</a>

 * <a href="messages.getCustomEmojiDocuments.html" name="messages.getCustomEmojiDocuments">Fetch custom emoji stickers »: messages.getCustomEmojiDocuments</a>

+* <a href="chatlists.getChatlistUpdates.html" name="chatlists.getChatlistUpdates">Fetch new chats associated with an imported chat folder deep link ».
+Must be invoked at most every chatlist_update_period seconds (as per the related client configuration parameter »): chatlists.getChatlistUpdates</a>

 * <a href="account.getSavedRingtones.html" name="account.getSavedRingtones">Fetch saved notification sounds: account.getSavedRingtones</a>